zhongyin/zhongyin.github.io/README.md

 ## Shell

 - [mattpocock/skills](https://github.com/mattpocock/skills) - Skills for Real Engineers.
-Straight from my .claude directory.
+Straight from my .agents directory.
 - [Donchitos/Claude-Code-Game-Studios](https://github.com/Donchitos/Claude-Code-Game-Studios) - Turn Claude Code into a full game dev studio — 49 AI agents, 72 workflow skills, and a complete coordination system mirroring real studio hierarchy.
 - [msitarzewski/agency-agents](https://github.com/msitarzewski/agency-agents) - A complete AI agency at your fingertips - From frontend wizards to Reddit community ninjas, from whimsy injectors to reality checkers.
 Each agent is a specialized expert with personality, processes, a
 - [obra/superpowers](https://github.com/obra/superpowers) - An agentic skills framework & software development methodology that works.